 Some Kopitiam has steamed slices of kaya-topped bread.
 You need to check with the individual Kopitiam.

-Whenever anyone ordered kaya toast, these are often grilled over hot burning ambers (before commercial electric toasters become affordable).
+Whenever anyone orders kaya toast, these are often grilled over hot burning ambers (before commercial electric toasters become affordable).

 You will hear the rhythmic scraping noises removing the burned bits with a condensed milk cover lid.

 The local Kopitiam coffee is always served hot in a cup and saucer.

-Some Kopitiam serves their soft-boiled eggs on a saucer that you need to break.
+Some Kopitiam serves their soft-boiled eggs on a saucer you need to break.

 Others will knock the runny soft-boiled eggs into a clear glass cup for you.

 You get Soya Sauce and White Pepper to flavor the eggs.

-Visitors find the thought of contrasting flavors and textures a little bewildering – especially dipping sweet eggy jam toasts into the warm goo of soft eggs slathers with the salty sweetness of soy sauce and zing of white pepper.
+Visitors find the thought of contrasting flavors and textures a little bewildering – especially dipping sweet eggy jam toasts into the warm goo of soft eggs slathered with the salty sweetness of soy sauce and zing of white pepper.

 Locals eat their bread alternating between dipping the crisp toast in soft boiled eggs or thick black Coffee.

 Café Culture Vs. Old School Malaysian Kopitiam

 While Malaysia has a thriving Café Culture, there is a growth in modern spiffy air-conditioned Kopitiam.
 These places are temperature cooler, and food is served in a café environment.

-These are popular and serve all the traditional fare, but usually lack the social context that is so characteristic for traditional Malaysian Kopitiam
+These are popular and serve all the traditional fare but usually lack the social context that is so characteristic of traditional Malaysian Kopitiam

 The old school establishments are run by the hardworking Hainanese cooks who introduced the Western-style staple breakfast of cooked eggs and toast to Malaysians during the colonial era.

-However, unlike any found in Western coffee shops, the coffee was that the Hainanese cooks could often afford cheap beans.
+However, unlike any found in Western coffee shops, the Coffee that the Hainanese cooks could often afford cheap beans.